ravn/java8-presentation/md/javac.md

 ===

 New option "-parameters" saves the names of constructor and method parameters so they can be retrieved by reflection.
+New checkbox in Eclipse.

 (UNTESTED: Helps java decompiler in IntelliJ?)